papyri/site-docs/gtypes.md

 _Example PN Link:_ [TM 64757](https://papyri.info/dclp/64757)

-For magical symbols that are unsupported by Unicode and cannot be displayed.
+For magical symbols that are unsupported by Unicode and cannot be displayed in PN.

 ***
 #### Monogram